When An Arm Injury Prevents You From Working

-Especially if you've worked all your life, an arm injury that prevents you from working can be life changing.
-What will you do if you can't work?
+Especially if you’ve worked all your life, an arm injury that prevents you from working can be life changing.
+Most jobs require use of both hands and arms.
+An injury to a dominant hand is more important than to the non-dominant hand.
+And age is a factor here, too.
+As you age, it is hard to adapt to using only one arm—and pain is a big issue as well.
+What will you do if you can’t work?
 And how will you make ends meet?
 Luckily, we have a plan.

-Proving that your arm injury is a disability is our advocates' responsibility once you hire us.
-But once the disability is proven, in cases with little likelihood of recovery, the responsibility for the financial costs involved in the review process shifts to the government.
+Proving that your arm injury is a disability is our attorneys’ responsibility once you hire us.

 Your disability must last or be expected to last for at least one year in order for you to qualify for Social Security Disability.
 This is a strict requirement of the Social Security Administration.